hwstar/pyenvisalink/README.md

 ### my changes (crackers8199)
 - added entry/exit delays to all arm/disarm actions
 - make sure armed_zero_entry_delay is cleared on any disarm action or arming without *9
+- add logging configuration as a constructor argument so that programs can have a consistent logging format